-I have a little bit of North Carolina – hanging on my front door
+We have a little bit of North Carolina – hanging on the door

-A wreath of Fraser Fir – that I bought from the store.
+A wreath of Fraser Fir – bought at the store.

 “From the Mountains of North Carolina,” was posted on the tag

-And this fresh little beauty – was a wreath I had to snag!
+and this fresh little beauty – we just had to snag

-Nathan, our Denver neighbor, sold us pine wreaths every year
+Nathan, our Denver neighbor, sold pine wreaths every year

-and placing our order meant the holidays were near!
+and placing that order — meant holidays were near.

-So yeah, I have a little bit of North Carolina hanging on my Virginia door,
+So yeah, a little bit of North Carolina – on my Virginia door,

 ***update: For more information on holiday wreaths, check out the igardendaily blog.